As the world becomes increasingly uncertain, Regions Financial Corporation (RF) offers stability - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 21 analysts.
+The firm’s stock currently is rated by 21 analysts.
 On average, analysts expect EPS of $0.68 for the current quarter, with a high estimate of $0.75 and a low estimate of $0.6, while EPS last year was $0.55.
 The consensus estimate for the next quarter is $0.66, with high estimates of $0.72 and low estimates of $0.58.

 Analysts are recommending an EPS of between $2.75 and $2.2 for the fiscal current year, implying an average EPS of $2.56.
 EPS for the following year is $2.55, with 23 analysts recommending between $2.9 and $2.34.